 Your doctor may prescribe a combination of treatments.

-Conservative and non-invasive treatments are usually implemented first, and more advanced treatments may be prescribed if there is no relief from your symptoms.
+Conservative and non-invasive treatments are usually implemented first, such as physical therapy for urinary incontinence, and more advanced treatments may be prescribed if there is no relief from your symptoms.

 Let’s take a look at some treatment options that may be available to you.